alfovo/pretty/_posts/2017-02-28-women-of-note.md

   </div>
 </div>

-> “Hell hath no fury like a drag queen scorned”
+> “Hell hath no fury like a drag queen scorned.”

 Sylvia Rivera was a drag queen and civil rights activist who fought for transgender and gay rights.
 She fought to keep both transgender people and drag culture as a part of the broader lesbian and gay rights movement.
 While marching in Italy, she was dubbed “The mother of all gay people”.